 RELATED: We’ve got all of the best children’s books for you on Happily Ever Elephants, so make sure to check ’em out!

 Children’s Books About Space: Nonfiction Books About the Moon and More!

 A Hundred Billion Trillion Stars, by Seth Fishman and illustrated by Isabel Greenberg: This book explores our universe, from its biggest numbers to its smallest.
 From a hundred billion trillion stars to one unique you, this fabulous work of nonfiction mesmerizes children with its enormous numbers and makes a perfect read aloud not just for storytime, but for science, math and STEM classes too.

 Professor Astro Cat’s Frontiers of Space, by Dr. Dominic Walliman and Ben Newton: We adore everything about the Professor Astro Cat series and its vibrant, retro-colored art, and Frontiers of Space is no exception!
-This fabulous installment takes readers on a tour of the galaxy, from the sun to the planets, teaching about everything from gravity to extraterrestrial life.
+This fabulous installment is one of our favorite children’s books about space.
+It takes readers on a tour of the galaxy, from the sun to the planets, teaching about everything from gravity to extraterrestrial life.
 Professor Astro Cat is one heck of a tour guide, and readers will be delighted to adventure through space with him.
 We also love the Space Rockets version, for another great book about space!